Please note that Tapas no longer supports Internet Explorer.

 After twenty minutes, the bus stops beside the shopping mall.

-Getting off the bus, the biggest shopping mall I have ever seen appears before my eyes.
+Getting off, the biggest mall I have ever seen appears before my eyes.

 The entire mall seems as big as a football field.